Psychological PG_image02

 Teaching contact hours

-Contact hours may vary in different weeks but typically on a full-time programme you can expect 9 contact hours of teaching, which will include small and medium group teaching and regular individual tutorials.
+Contact hours may vary in different weeks but typically on a full-time programme you can expect around 3 full days of teaching, which will include small and medium group teaching and regular individual tutorials.
+Students will also be expected to undertake personal study outside of scheduled teaching.

 Academic expertise